Sentinel Waggon Works: The Double Locomotive

 A special locomotive was produced at Sentinel, for Dorman Long and named "Princess".
 It consisted of 2 x 0-6-0 chassis coupled together to articulate.
 One unit carried the cab, a 5 drum oil-fired Woolnough boiler and two 100 hp engines.
 The other unit housed the water and fuel tanks and also two more 100 hp engines providing a total of 400 hp.
-It was considered a magnificent machine by the staff but unfortunately was the only one of its kind ever built.
+It was considered a magnificent machine by the staff but was ultimately never replicated.

 The Gyro locomotive

 Another special was the NCB Gyro or Electrogyro Locomotive.
 Based on a 200 hp 4-wheeled 0-4-0 frame fitted with two "gyro units" (see Flywheel energy storage) made by Maschinenfabrik Oerlikon of Switzerland.
 The gyros were principally a 3 ton horizontal flywheel enclosed in a vessel filled with low pressure hydrogen.
 A vertically mounted three-phase squirrel-cage electric motor/generator was directly coupled to each flywheel shaft.
 The motor took its power from a side-mounted supply at static posts via a four-contact swinging arm extended or retracted pneumatically by the driver.
 Power could only be taken whilst the loco was stationary alongside one of these posts.
 When the gyros had reached the required speed, the driver would retract the contact arm, switch the motor to generation and controlled the locomotive in a similar way to a diesel-electric loco.
 Charging posts had to be strategically placed around the site.
 A contact arm was provided on each side of the locomotive, although it is not clear if posts were installed on one or both sides of the track.
 Each gyro operated between 3,000 rpm when fully 'charged;' and 1,800 rpm before recharging.
 Recharging took 21/2 minutes and the locomotive could work for around 30 minutes before recharging.
 It weighed 34 tons and had a maximum speed of 15 mph.

 This machine was specially built for the National Coal Board (NCB) at Seaton Delaval.
 The intention was to investigate the use of gyroscopic storage as a potential method for a flameproof and emissions-free underground locomotive.
 It operated from 1958, very satisfactorily, but was eventually taken out of service because of site development and its restricted field of operation.
 In April 1965 it was converted for the NCB to a diesel hydraulic machine.